DrZhivago1/DocWorld/README.md

 		Tanning liquor made from logs.

 	IF "LWM's Deep Storage" is installed:
-		Adds categories and items to storage furniture for better compatibility with Vanilla as well as "RimCuisine", "[XND] Survival Tools", and "Rim of Madness - Bones".
+		Adds categories and items to storage furniture for change to Vanilla as well as "VGP Garden Fabrics".

+	IF "Medical Training" AND "Thanks For All The Fish" are installed:
+		Removes fish from training recipe on medical training table.

+	IF "Soft Warm Beds" is installed:
+		Move beds to Beds tab.

 	IF "Vanilla Furniture Expanded" is installed:
 		Remove VFE category and put all furniture into their respective tabs.
+		Add recipes to stone campfire from mods: "Fertile Fields", "RazzleDazzle!", "Simple Chains: Leather".

 	IF "Vanilla Furniture Expanded" AND "Additional Joy Objects/Classic" are installed:
 		Remove VFE dartboard and arcade.